 It was our last day in Goa and we really wanted to live every bit of it.
 We started our evening by visiting the nearest beach, of course, Anjuna and spent quality time thereby playing with the waves, binging on some street food, had some water sports activities, clicking loads of pictures.
 And rode back to our beautiful resort and slept!

 Day5.
 Never say goodbye

 Woke early today, yes it was our last day in Goa.
 Spent plenty of good time in the resort.
-Had amazing breakfast and check out few hours later than we supposed to, thanked the owner and the staff for the great hospitality, my husband played with the dogs for one last time, returned the good old scotty and hired a cab to airport.
-As the plane take off from Goa, I bid adieu to Goa with some terrific memories and a promise to visit again soon.
+We had an amazing breakfast and check out a few hours later than we supposed to, thanked the owner and the staff for the great hospitality, my husband played with the dogs for one last time, returned the good old Scotty, and hired a cab to the airport.
+As the plane takes off from Goa, I bid adieu to Goa with some terrific memories and a promise to visit again soon.

 Goa Essentials: A couple of swimwear, sunscreen at least 70 SPF, your favorite novel (for light reading on the beach, if you are a reader), Camera, Selfie stick & the pair of sunglasses.

 Best time to go: November – April.
 Depending on what is the purpose of the trip (chilling or relaxing)

 Transport: The cheapest way to travel and explore Goa is to rent a bike or Scotty (300-650) per day.
 We spent around 1700 with fuel for 3 days.

 Best café around the beaches: Café Mambo – Baga Beach, Café lilliput- Anjuna Beach Bora Beach: Morjim Beach.